With this software, you can change the MAC address inside GbE regions on any system that uses an Intel Flash Descriptor.

 This is the reference documentation for

-nvmutil, but an automated script using nvmutil is available for ivy/sandybridge and haswell hardware, when inserting blobs, which you can use to change the MAC address.
+nvmutil, but an automated script using nvmutil is available for ivy/sandybridge and haswell hardware, when inserting vendor files, which you can use to change the MAC address.
 See:

 You can use the documentation below, if you wish to use